Watch: Lawsuit alleges Cincinnati officer repeatedly ‘electrocuted’ handcuffed suspect with Taser

 The city is reserving “the right to raise any other defenses as shall become manifest during or upon completion of discovery and hereby reserve the right to amend their answer to assert such defenses.”

-Jackson is serving a four-year prison sentence on a 2021 felonious assault conviction in Cincinnati.
+Jackson is serving a four-year prison sentence on a 2021 felonious assault conviction in Cincinnati, according to state and county records.

 He assaulted a woman by picking her up, body slamming her onto the pavement, kicking and stomping on her, and then slamming her head into the curb on Dec.
 22, 2020, police wrote in his criminal complaint.